-Berlin has a new art museum, and it’s a great destination for anyone who is interested in so-called street art.
-It’s called Urban Nation.
+Berlin has a new art museum, and it’s a great destination for anyone who is interested in street art.
+It’s called Urban Nation Berlin.

 For many years, street art has been nothing more than a public nuisance.
 Some scribble on the wall, hastily left on back lane walls under the cover of a moonless night.
 A provocative marker, left behind by anonymous figures who enjoyed the cat and mouse game with police.
 But things have changed over time.

 Shaking off the Chains of Illegality

 Street art has matured.
 Artists have risen from the foggy underground scene, have made names for them themselves, creating their own brands.
 Instead of having to apply guerrilla tactics to live and share their art they are now being invited to beautify cities such as Paris, New York, or London.

 More and more often, street art is being curated.
 Town planners accept that public art left on grey and dull walls can have a positive and uplifting effect.
 Street art no longer has to be criminalised, it is now widely accepted.